Jeans equations: Spherical Jeans equations

 Again, there are two unknown functions ($\sigma_r^2 (r)$ and $\sigma_\theta^2(r)$) that require assumptions for the equation to be solved.

 Applications

 Jeans equation have found great utility in N-body simulation gravitational research.
-The scale of these simulations can range in size from just our solar system to the entire universe.
+The scale of these simulations can range in size from just the Solar System to the entire universe.
 Using measurements of stellar number density and various kinematic values, parameters within the Jeans equations can be estimated.
 This allows for various analyses to be made through the lens of Jeans equations.
 This is particularly useful when simulating dark matter halo distributions, due to its isothermal, non-interactive behavior.
 Searches for structure in galaxy formation, dark matter formation, and universe formation can have observations supplemented with simulations using Jeans equations.